Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 Why is this method so effective?
-Adam McIntyre, co-founder of BrandPacks, put it this way: “Facebook groups offer brands a quick and easy way to create private clubs of like-minded people and slowly build rapport with customers without selling to them.”
+Adam McIntyre, the co-founder of BrandPacks, put it this way: “Facebook groups offer brands a quick and easy way to create private clubs of like-minded people and slowly build rapport with customers without selling to them.”

 Luke Severn, marketing program manager at Kaufer DMC, also emphasized content variety.
 His agency used “images, quotes, videos, interesting articles, events, contests, trending hashtags, and featured products” for a particular client and found great success.

 Don’t worry, though; you don’t have to create a huge amount of original content to get people to engage with you on Facebook.